 Vaccines are safe and are the best way to protect yourself and those around you from serious illnesses.

-The COVID-19 vaccine — given in two doses two weeks to one month apart depending on the kind you get — can keep you from getting COVID-19, and may even lessen symptoms if you do contract the virus.
+The COVID-19 vaccine can keep you from getting COVID-19, and is supposed to lessen symptoms if you do contract the virus.

 COVID-19 vaccination will help protect you by creating an antibody response without having to experience sickness.